Greek Civil War: Crest: 1946–1948

 Fighting resumed in March 1946, as a group of 30 ex-ELAS members attacked a police station in the village of Litochoro, killing the policemen, the night before the elections.
 The next day, the Rizospastis, the KKE's official newspaper, announced, "Authorities and gangs fabricate alleged communist attacks".
-Armed bands of ELAS' veterans were then infiltrating Greece through mountainous regions near the Yugoslav and Albanian borders; they were now organized as the Democratic Army of Greece (Dimokratikos Stratos Elladas, DSE) under the command of ELAS veteran Markos Vafiadis (known as "General Markos"), operating from a base in Yugoslavia and sent by the KKE to organize already existing troops.
+Armed bands of ELAS' veterans were then infiltrating Greece through mountainous regions near the Yugoslav and Albanian borders.
+They were now organized as the Democratic Army of Greece (Dimokratikos Stratos Elladas, DSE).
+ELAS veteran Markos Vafiadis (known as "General Markos") was sent by the KKE to organize already existing troops, and took command from a base in Yugoslavia.

-The Yugoslav and Albanian communist governments supported the DSE fighters, but the Soviet Union remained ambivalent.
+The Yugoslav and Albanian Communist governments supported the DSE fighters, but the Soviet Union remained ambivalent.
 The KKE kept an open line of communication with the Soviet Communist Party, and its leader, Nikos Zachariadis, had visited Moscow on more than one occasion.
-No evidence exists of mercenaries, although the guerrillas received various types of assistance from their Balkan communist neighbours.
-One example of an international volunteer joining the ranks of the DSE is Turkish communist Mihri Belli.
+No evidence exists of mercenaries, although the guerrillas received various types of assistance from their Balkan Communist neighbours.
+One example of an international volunteer joining the ranks of the DSE was Turkish Communist Mihri Belli.

 By late 1946, the DSE was able to deploy about 16,000 partisans, including 5,000 in the Peloponnese and other areas of Greece.
 According to the DSE, its fighters "resisted the reign of terror that right-wing gangs conducted across Greece".
 In the Peloponnese especially, local party officials, headed by Vangelis Rogakos, had established a plan long before the decision to go to guerrilla war under which the numbers of partisans operating in the mainland would be inversely proportional to the number of soldiers that the enemy would concentrate in the region.
 According to the study, the DSE III Division in the Peloponnese numbered between 1,000 and 5,000 fighters in early 1948.